packit/packit/README.md

 Upstream repositories and source-git repositories are pretty much the same thing.
-Creating source-git only makes sense when the upstream does not accept our spec file or adding spec file to such a project doesn't make sense.
+Creating source-git only makes sense when the upstream does not accept downstream spec file or adding spec file to such a project doesn't make sense.

 ## Plan